Jerry Media: History

-Elliot Tebele started the @fuckjerry account on Tumblr in 2011, and he originally posted photos of vintage cars.
+Tebele started the @fuckjerry account on Tumblr in 2011, and he originally posted photos of vintage cars.
 The name is inspired by Seinfeld.
 "I was just watching Seinfeld, trying think of a name for a Tumblr and somehow I came up with it," Tebele said.
 Tebele is from Brooklyn and dropped out of college.

 He later expanded to Instagram and eventually formed Jerry Media along with co-founders Elie Ballas, Ben Kaplan, Mick Purzycki, and James Ohliger.

 Operations

 Jerry Media operates a network of accounts besides @fuckjerry.
-The New York Times wrote in 2020 that "the company’s portfolio includes some of the most notable meme accounts on Instagram."
+The New York Times wrote in 2020 that "the company's portfolio includes some of the most notable meme accounts on Instagram."
 One of Jerry Media's accounts is @beigecardigan, which was started by @fuckjerry founder Elliot Tebele's wife, personal stylist Jessica Tebele.
 She started the account after seeing Elliot's success with @fuckjerry, and she describes her account as "more of a woman's sense of humor" and "actually more badass than FuckJerry."
-Jerry Media operates "Dude With Sign," an Instagram account with photos of Seth Phillips holding cardboard messages with satirical protests.
+Jerry Media operates Dude With Sign, an Instagram account with photos of Seth Phillips holding cardboard messages with satirical protests.

-As of early 2019, Jerry Media worked in an “unofficial capacity” with the Instagram egg.
-Jerry Media use its following on Instagram to promote sponsors’ brands.
+As of early 2019, Jerry Media worked in an "unofficial capacity" with the Instagram egg.
+Jerry Media uses its following on Instagram to promote sponsors' brands.
 As of early 2019, each sponsored post earns the firm $30,000.

 Controversies

 Fyre Festival

 Jerry Media promoted the failed Fyre Festival on its social media accounts.
 Along with Vice, it co-produced Fyre, a documentary about the festival that was released worldwide via Netflix on January 18, 2019, four days after Hulu released Fyre Fraud.
-While the Netflix documentary places blame for the failures on Billy McFarland, Hulu’s documentary said that Jerry Media suppressed concerns that attendees had before the festival.
+While the Netflix documentary places blame for the failures on Billy McFarland, Hulu's documentary said that Jerry Media suppressed concerns that attendees had before the festival.
 Jerry Media deleted critical Instagram comments and blocked the users posting them.